NVIDIA/grcuda/examples/tensorrt/README.md

 C++ application (`cpp/load_and_sample.cc`) using the C++ TensorRT inference library.
 This is an optional step provided here only for completeness.
-It does not use grCUDA C-wrapper library `libtrt.so` nor grCUDA.
+It does not use GrCUDA C-wrapper library `libtrt.so` nor GrCUDA.

 ```console
 $ cd cpp